Discover Europe's highest railway station

 Poor menu choices for evening meal at hotel.
 No air conditioning,hot weather and Church nearby with clock chiming every 15 mins day and night.French rail strike caused problems on return day,with various tie changes.

-Discover Europe's highest railroad station
+Discover Europe's highest railway station